Solving influence diagrams via efficient mixed-integer programming formulations and heuristics: Computational experiments

 \subsubsection{Pig farm}

-For the pig farm example presented in \citet{lauritzen2001representing}, we observe that the problem consists of $3n+1$ decision and chance nodes, where $n$ is the number of decision stages\footnote{Note that this is slightly different to the original paper where the length of the problem is tied to the number of health nodes.
-The length of a problem with $n$ decision nodes would be $n+1$.}, and that $|S_j|=2$ for all nodes $j \in C \cup D$.
+For the pig farm example presented in \citet{lauritzen2001representing}, we observe that the problem consists of $3n+1$ decision and chance nodes, where $n$ is the number of decision stages, and that $|S_j|=2$ for all nodes $j \in C \cup D$.
+Note that this is slightly different to \citet{lauritzen2001representing}, where the length of the problem is tied to the number of health nodes.
+The length of a problem with $n$ decision nodes would then be $n+1$.

 With these observations, $|S|=2^{3n+1}$ and $|D|=n$.
 Thus, the number of constraints in Eq. \eqref{eq:num_paths} becomes $(3+n)2^{3n+1} + 2n$ and the corresponding number in Eq. \eqref{eq:num_paths_2} becomes $2^{3n+2} + 6n$.